jakobzhao/noise_complaints/readme.md

 - Switch to another basemap instead of the current mapbox dark basemap. (**10 POINTS**)
 - Change the color ramp of the entities. (**15 POINTS**)
 - An updated version of the credits. ***Remember, only credit your portion of the work.*** (**10 POINTS**)
-- From an application perspective, what scenario do you think is more appropriate to use a 2D web map (e.g., leaflet), and what is more appropriate to use a 3D virtual globe (e.g., cesium)?
-Please answer this question by some specific cases.
-For example, you can find some web mapping applications, and compare why they select a 2D/3D layout, and why they not. (**15 POINTS**)
+- From an application perspective, what scenario do you think is more appropriate to use a 2D web map (e.g., leaflet), and what scenario is more appropriate to use a 3D virtual globe (e.g., cesium)?
+Please answer this question with some specific cases.
+For example, you can find some web mapping applications, and compare why they selected a 2D or 3D layout.  (**15 POINTS**)

 Please package up the working directory of codes and the answer in a word document.
-The packge should be in a zip file.
+The package should be in a zip file.
 On the assignment tab of **Canvas Dropbox**, check the item of this PE, press the `Submit Assignment` button to submit your PE report.
 Please contact the instructor or TA if you have any difficulty.

 ## References